CLappin/test/workspace.examples/readme.md

     6. Select the "Run" button to execute the script
     7. Once complete, a script report will be generated.

  Libero SoC will present a SmartDesign with a sample Mi-V design.
+Libero executes the script and opens the Mi-V sample design.

 #### Running Libero SoC in GUI mode, with Script Arguements
     1. Open Libero SoC